 4. Sweet potatoes: This sweet-tasting veggie is an easy-to-digest food for young babies.
 You need to boil and blend it to make the puree.
 You can also feed it as a mash once your baby adjusts to its taste and digestibility.
-Beta-carotene, vitamin C, potassium, and dietary fiber are some notable nutrients found in sweet potatoes (7).
+Beta-caroteneiXA pigment that gives an orangish hue to certain vegetables. , vitamin C, potassiumiXAn essential mineral and electrolyte that the body tissues need. , and dietary fiber are some notable nutrients found in sweet potatoes (7).

 5. Pumpkin: Pumpkin is a winter squash variety.
 It is one of the most common food choices for weaning babies due to its smooth texture and easy digestibility.
-Feeding a pumpkin can offer your baby phytochemicals, such as beta-carotene, lutein, and zeaxanthin, promoting long-term health.
-Besides, it can provide essential nutrients, such as vitamin C, B6, potassium, magnesium, and fiber (8).
+Feeding a pumpkin can offer your baby phytochemicals, such as beta-carotene, luteiniXA naturally occurring xanthophyll and carotenoid found in the human eye. , and zeaxanthiniXA naturally occurring xanthophyll and carotenoid. , promoting long-term health.
+Besides, it can provide essential nutrients, such as vitamin C, B6, potassium, magnesiumiXAn essential mineral required for the proper functioning of muscles, bones, nerves, etc. , and fiber (8).

-6. Broccoli: Broccoli is a nutrient-dense vegetable that contains beta-carotene, vitamins B6, B9, C, and K (9).
-Babies can eat broccoli in smooth puree and mash form.
+6. Broccoli: Broccoli is a nutrient-dense vegetable that contains vitamin A (beta-carotene), vitamins B6, B9, C, and K (9).
+Babies can eat broccoli in smooth puree and mashed form.
 Older babies can eat steamed or boiled, bite-sized broccoli pieces as healthy finger food.

 As your baby grows, their oral skills and digestive system develop.
 They can try many more vegetables in puree, mash, and soft finger foods.